Multi-Source Diffusion Models for Simultaneous Music Generation and Separation: Acknowledgements

-We thank Ethan Manilow for providing the metrics for the regressor baselines.
-This work is supported by the ERC Grant no.802554 (SPECGEO) and PRIN 2020 project no.2020TA3K9N (LEGO.AI).
-L.C. is supported by the IRIDE grant from DAIS, Ca' Foscari University of Venice.
+We thank Ethan Manilow for support with the regressor baselines metrics.
+The authors were partially supported by the ERC grant no. 802554 (SPECGEO), PRIN 2020 project no. 2020TA3K9N (LEGO.AI), PRIN 2022 project no. 2022AL45R2 (EYE-FI.AI, CUP H53D2300350-0001), and PNRR MUR project no. PE0000013-FAIR.